kevinProgramacao/challenge-mundodevops/README.md

 # Mundo Dev Ops Challenge

-> React Native App developed first to use in android OS.
+> React Native App developed first to use in android OS, you can click on filters circles to add check icon and remove.

+## Hours expended

+6 hours

+## Dependencies

+react-native-vector-icons

+react-native-linear-gradient

 ## Quick Start

 Check the Getting Started on react native oficial doc https://facebook.github.io/react-native/docs/0.59/getting-started